 Birthdate & Age in 2014 – 15th May 1987, 27 years

 Eye Color – Blue

-Any Murray Shoe Size – 16
+Andy Murray Shoe Size – 16

-Andy Murray Net Worth – Around $37 million Dollars
+Andy Murray Net Worth – Around $37 Million Dollars

 Above are the most likely statistics of Andy Murray.